shwetaravnak/DSA/README.md

-These are some programs of DSA.
+These are some basic programs of DSA.